 While the theory of going backward in time is filled with major problems and likely impossible, people do and can experience foreword time in abnormal ways.
 People use drugs, take long sleeps to skip periods of time (psychological time).
 People who are unconscious wake up in the future and consciously miss periods of time.
 People take care of themselves to live longer lives.
 The life expectancy of modern humans is much longer than long ago, so humans today experience more time in their lives.
 The story of Rip Van Winkle is about a man who falls asleep and wakes up years later.
 This isn’t so far fetched as modern medicine progresses, though some would claim it isn’t time travel in the ‘traditional’ sense.

 * * * *

-Einstein’s theory of relatively shows how it is theoretically possible to experience time differently Though the chance of a human riding in spaceship traveling at the speed of light is very, very far fetched.
+Einstein’s theory of relativity shows how it is theoretically possible to experience time differently Though the chance of a human riding in a spaceship traveling at the speed of light is very, very far fetched.

 * * * *

 If they don’t experience time travel directly, people experience echoes or artifacts of time.
 Reading history, visiting an ancient building, reading an old diary or looking at photos or mementos allows us to, in a way, experience the past.
 Visiting a boyhood room in the same physical state can give a rush to the past, allow you to experience again old emotions.

 We can and do get new insight and knowledge about the past that effects are current and future.
 We can’t change the past, but can change our perception and knowledge of it and that can change our current and future.